 Ochre Color: A Brief History

-Ochre is one of the first pigments that was used and has been discovered in cave drawings that are many thousands of years old.
-Originally, the color was obtained from clay that contained the minerals like umber, sienna, and ochre.
+Ochre, one of the earliest pigments, has been found in ancient cave drawings and was originally derived from clay rich in minerals like umber, sienna, and ochre.

 Today, many ochre pigments are made from synthetic iron oxide and can be found in oil paints and acrylic paint colors.